sroucheray/event-class/README.md

 * `"change:name"`
 * `"change:attribute:gender"`

-When listening to an event you listen also to all the channels of thsi event.
+When listening to an event you listen also to all the channels of this event.
 By listening to `"change"`, you'll be notified when `"change:name"` and `"change:attribute:gender"` are triggered.
 By listening to `"change:attribute"` you won't be notified when `"change:name"` is triggered.

-You can mix channels and multiple events :
+You can mix channels and multiple events.
 Other valid events are :
 * `"init change:name"`
 * `"change:name change:attribute:gender"`